 The main crops were cereals and the fields were situated mainly in Egido de San Gregorio, today the Paseo de San Gregorio.
 Here we can see the remains of cork collected from cork oak trees, another of the traditional industries in the area, along with tools for work with beehives.

 The was an important pottery industry during the 16th and 17th, famous for its water jugs and “Vow” pots such as the example we see here.
 We can also see photos of the method of transport used during the time along with a photo, in the lower border, of a “chozo”, a typical dwelling of shepherds.
 In the 16th century the production of woolen cloths, which obtained prestige thanks to their perfect craftsmanship.

 Another of the panels in this area reflects the growth in the population of Puertollano, which has varied, not reaching a stable level until well into the 17th century.
-In the final exhibition cabinets some photos from the beginning of the 20th century are displayed, along with a general plan of the development of the city's historic centre.
+In the final exhibition cabinets some photos from the beginning of the 20th century are displayed, along with a general plan of the development of the city's historic centre that you can see with the audioguide.
 Various farming implements used in olden times can be seen in the ethnographic area, for example a disc type thresher or the measures used for grain.

 THE PIG SLAUGHTER

 The slaughtering of a pig constitutes a ancestral rite, through which chorizo, blood sausage and other sweetmeats are obtained.
 On the 23rd of January it is customary to celebrate the “Day of the Chorizo” in the city, people travel to the green areas nearby to sample the speciality prepared around this date.